keriszafir/rpi2caster/README.md

 You need to install some software to use the RPi GPIO for controlling the interface.

 1. Raspbian wheezy (jessie, etc.)
-	Initial setup: expand rootfs, enable SSH, choose locale, change the hostname, set up the password etc. using raspi-config.
+	Initial setup - connect a keyboard and screen, power the Raspberry up.
+Raspi-config will start.
+Expand rootfs, enable SSH, choose locale, change the hostname, set up the password etc. Exit raspi-config and run ifconfig, check the MAC address.

+	Network setup - I recommend configuring your router to offer Raspberry a static DHCP lease based on the MAC address.
+	If that's not possible (e.g. you're not a network admin), use static IP address... or scan the network for a host with the RPi's MAC address after each boot.

+	From now on, you can do everything via SSH.
+No need for screen and keyboard.
-	Create user accounts and disable no-password admin login for "pi" by commenting out the respective line in /etc/sudoers.
+	Create user accounts and disable no-password sudoing for "pi" by commenting out the respective line in /etc/sudoers.
 	Add new users to groups user "pi" belongs to.
 	You can enable GUI access by VNC.
 Install tightvncserver.
 Edit /etc/lightdm/lightdm.conf and uncomment the lines in VNC section.
-	You can change the port, geometry etc. as well.
-You don't have to create any init scripts; lightdm will take care of running the
+	Change the port, geometry etc. if you wish.
+You don't have to create any init scripts; lightdm will already take care of running the
 	VNC server.
 Just run "vncviewer [hostname or IP addr]:[port]" client-side and you'll get a lightdm login screen.
 Sign in to your account.
 2. RPi.GPIO Python library - https://pypi.python.org/packages/source/R/RPi.GPIO
 	Make sure you have python-dev and python3-dev installed (build dependencies).
 Download, untar and run "sudo python setup.py install".